mdanny1209/ixo-contracts/ixo-dao/setup.md

 }
 ```

-For more information on how these contracts were designed you can view the official documentation [here](https://github.com/DA0-DA0/dao-contracts/wiki/DAO-DAO-Contracts-Design)
+For more information on how these contracts were designed, see the official documentation from [DAO-DAO](https://github.com/DA0-DA0/dao-contracts/wiki/DAO-DAO-Contracts-Design)